OpenLineage/docs/docs/spec/run-cycle.md

 ## Run States

-There are five run states currently defined in the OpenLineage [spec](https://openlineage.io/apidocs/openapi/):
+There are six run states currently defined in the OpenLineage [spec](https://openlineage.io/apidocs/openapi/):

 * `START` to indicate the beginning of a Job